PKing70/LIMEaid/docs/FunctionalSpec.md

 The United States Department of Education has shared the raw data from its College Scorecard page under (CC0 Public Domain license) [https://creativecommons.org/publicdomain/zero/1.0/].
 This data includes annual rating data from years 2017-1996, and includes additional features not available in the Kaggle sets, such as demographic data about cohorts, race and gender statistics of students, and more.

-### Use cases
+## Use cases

+### Case 1: Model verification

+After training competing ML models, data scientist will input a set of predictors and their corresponding output variable into our LIME function.
+In response, our function will deliver a ranking of which predictors have been determined to be the most relevant to this local output of each model, in such a way that the scientist can intuit whether expected or reasonable predictors are being used.
+For example, if the output was that the given message was spam, LIME should produce the specific weighted list/rank of the words the model used to make such a determination.

+#### Scenario

 A data scientist develops a neural network model that separates spam from real e-mail messages, with high accuracy on the training set.
 Nevertheless, the classifier performs poorly in the field.
 The data scientist employs a LIME tool to analyze which inputs are the most influential on the model's decisions and discovers that a poorly engineered feature causes the model to miss important cues.
 The problem with the feature is addressed and model accuracy improves quickly.

+#### Objective

+Discover how models classify and be able to choose whether methods used seem more trustworthy or appropriate than others, by comparing two models using the same data.

+#### Interactions

+1. The scientist will enter selected predictors and an output that were classified independently by two ML models.
+This will be as arguments to the lime_sampler function of our LIME module.

+2. The LIME tools outputs a csv file containing coefficients of a linear regression and MatPlotLib plot of the best fit linear regression using the most-weighted predictors for the instance.

+3. The scientist can compare the predictors and the nature of the fit line and see if one model is better.
+By doing this enough times, a scientist should be able to debug and improve their model to improve results.

+### Case 2: Decision explanation

+A data scientist has already decided/proven that their ML model works effectively.
+For the output of the model, the data scientist needs a simplified, visualizable interpretation that can be used to cogently communicate the logic of an ML-decision to others, particularly others who demand layperson reports.

+#### Scenario

 A bank in Germany uses a complex ML model for credit scoring in its mortgage origination process.
 The European Union's General Data Protection Regulation specifies that EU citizens have a "right to an explanation on automated decision making" that is made about them.
-The ML model is too complex to be explained in human terms, but data scientists develop a LIME based tool that can provide local explanations to the model's decisions.
+The ML model is too complex to be explained in human terms, but data scientists use the LIME tool that can provide local explanations to the model's decisions.
 That is, given a specific customer and a specific result, the tool can identify which specific input variables out of the many, played a determinant role in the system's output.

 #### Objective

-To build a proof of concept for LIME tool.
-For this we need one or more ML models of some complexity, boosted trees, random forests or support vector machines, for instance that classify input instances, and a LIME module capable of taking one instance at a time and identify which of the model's predictors played the most relevant roles in the model's output.
+Show how a models made a specific classification in an easy-to-interpret form.

 #### Interactions

+1. The scientist will enter selected predictors and an output that were classified by an ML model.
+This will be as arguments to the lime_sampler function of our LIME module.

+2. The LIME tools outputs a MatPlotLib plot of the best fit linear regression line local to the input sample.

+3. This enables the scientist to be able to show and speak to a simple, visualizable, "two-dimensional" interpretation of the given decision as effective communication and transparency to others about the trustworthiness (or lack thereof) of the system.